Thomas-Walker-Lynch/DA2X/doc/context.md

      };
 ````

-Each of the individual conveyance tableau's will have these same first two fields followed
+Each of the individual sequence tableau's will have these same first two fields followed
 by all the child context structs, if any.

-Suppose we have a parent general use conveyance that holds context for a number of
+Suppose we have a parent general use sequence that holds context for a number of
 children.
 This parent will have a number of connections held in its context struct.
 These
 connections are typically called something like ‘nominal’ and ‘fail’.
 They are
-continuations for the conveyance.
+continuations for the sequence.

 If we were doing copy-down we would copy these connections directly into the corresponding
 children connections.
-Then when the child conveys to such a connection it will do so
+Then when the child continues to such a connection it will do so
-directly to where the parent was told to convey.
+directly to where the parent was told to continue.

 With dereference-up we instead copy *pointers* to the parent connections into the
 corresponding children connections.
-Then when a child conveys to such a connection it finds
+Then when a child continues to such a connection it finds
 a pointer instead of a connection.
 It then dereferences that pointer to find the actual
 connection.
-This dereferencing occurs automatically as part of the `general_convey`
+This dereferencing occurs automatically as part of the `general_continue`
 statement.
-Thus we say that we have two types of `GeneralConveyance·Ptr` which are in
+Thus we say that we have two types of `GeneralSequence·Ptr` which are in
 union.
-A *indirect* `GeneralConveyance·Ptr` which is the pointer we have been discussing,
+A *indirect* `GeneralSequence·Ptr` which is the pointer we have been discussing,
-and a *direct* `GeneralConveyance·Ptr` which is an actual connection.
+and a *direct* `GeneralSequence·Ptr` which is an actual connection.

-A direct `GeneralConveyance·Ptr` has two fields, a pointer to the code to be conveyed, and
+A direct `GeneralSequence·Ptr` has two fields, a pointer to the code to be continueed, and
-a pointer to the conveyance's context.
+a pointer to the sequence's context.

-When `general_convey` is called it is given a `GeneralConveyance·Ptr` and *another
+When `general_continue` is called it is given a `GeneralSequence·Ptr` and *another
 argument*.
 We will get to this *another argument* in a moment.
-The `general_convey`
+The `general_continue`
 arguments pad is stack base allocated and acts as a sort of higher level program counter.
-Hence, the `general_convey` arguments are available to the called conveyance, i.e. the
+Hence, the `general_continue` arguments are available to the called sequence, i.e. the
-child conveyance, while it runs.
+child sequence, while it runs.

-When the child goes to convey a connection, it might find in the place of the expected
+When the child goes to continue a connection, it might find in the place of the expected
 connection that instead there is an offset value serving as said pointer.
 This offset is
 relative to the parent's context, which is held in the grandparent's tableau.
 Thus given
 the base of the parent's context, the child may add the offset, and have a derived